ros-controls/roadmap/design_drafts/hardware_access.md

 ```

 **Actuator**
-An actuator describes a single motor instance with at max 1DoF and is strictly tight to a **Joint**.
+An actuator describes a single *physical actuator* instance with at max 1DoF and is strictly tight to a **Joint**.
 It might hereby take a single command value for its appropriate mode of operation, such as a desired joint velocity or effort - in rare cases an actuator might actually take a precise joint position value.
 The implementation of this actuator might then convert the desired value into PWM or other hardware specific commands and control the hardware.
 Similarly, an actuator might provide state feedback.
-Depending the setup, the motor encoders might provide position, velocity, effort or current feedback.
+Depending on the setup, the motor encoders might provide position, velocity, effort or current feedback.
 The implementation likewise might provide these values by connecting through the hardware driver.

 The URDF snippet for an actuator might look like the following: